MechanicalRabbit/DataKnots.jl/doc/src/shapes.md

                            PLU]
     =#

-Longer paths could be assembled by composing two compatible paths.
-For example, consider a query that corresponds to the *rate* attribute.
+A *path* could be assembled by composing two adjacent field queries.
+For example, consider a query that corresponds to the *rate* field.

     emp_rate =
         column(:rate) |> designate(InputShape(emp_shp), OutputShape(Float64, OPT))